Cygra/useful_git_commands/README.md

 ---

-To push a single tag:
+To push a single tag

 `git push origin <tag_name>`

 push all tags (not recommended)

 `git push --tags`

 ---